-3.5.1.
-Capacity Needs Assessment
+3.5.1 Capacity Needs Assessment

-The implementation of component 1 activity will ensure the necessary institutional capacity is in place to manage Kenya's fisheries efficiently different capacity needs among fisheries staff, the fishers and members of the BMU was identified during the PPA.
+place to manage Kenya's fisheries efficiently.
+Different capacity needs among fisheries staff, the fishers and members of the BMU was identified during the PPA.

 3.5.2 Implementation of capacity building plans

 The implementation approach of the capacity building strategy will target both the coastal communities and staff from government institutions responsible for implementing the Project.
 Annual capacity training plan will be prepared during the AWPB, linked to the Project training plan.
 Capacity building will be implemented at the component level either as part of other project activities or as a special need towards implementation of the project activities at county and national levels.
 Training will be undertaken at local and international institutions targeting but not limited to the following areas.